Why teenagers are disrespectful

 It happens partly because your child is developing, expressing and testing independent ideas and values, so there’ll be times when you disagree.
 Developing independence is a key part of growing up.
 It’s a good sign that your child is trying to take more responsibility.
 But your child is also still learning how to handle disagreement and differing opinions appropriately.

-Sometimes disrespectful behaviour might be a sign that your child is feeling particularly stressed or worried.
+Sometimes disrespectful behaviour might be a sign that your child is feeling stressed or feeling anxious.

-Teenagers are also starting to think more deeply about things, so they can have thoughts and feelings they’ve never had before.
-Some young people seem to have a conflicting and radical view on everything, and might question previously held beliefs.
+Teenagers are also starting to think and feel more deeply about things.
+Some young people seem to have a conflicting and radical view on everything, and they might question previously held beliefs.
 This shift to deeper thinking is a normal part of development too.

 No matter how grumpy or cross your child gets, your child still values time talking and connecting with you.
 You just might need to be a little more understanding if your child is short-tempered or changeable.
 It can help to remember that this phase will usually pass.

 Tips for communication

 - Stay calm.
 This is important if your child reacts with ‘attitude’ to a discussion.
 Stop, take a deep breath, and continue calmly with what you wanted to say.